IVRPowers/blog/content/post/technologies/How-to-add-video-channel-to-existing-contact-center.md

 ##	Leading Call Centers Suites supported

 [Interactive Powers](https://interactivepowers.com) connects and integrates seamlessly most leading Call Center suites.
-No matters, if you don’t find your solution below; you can easily add it using our standard SPLIT module compliant any SIP enabled CTI, PBX or ACD (Automatic Call Distribution):
+No matters, if you don’t find your solution below; you can easily add it using our standard SPLIT module compliant with most SIP enabled CTI, PBX or ACD (Automatic Call Distribution) and not limited to:

 ![Contact Center Vendors](/postimages/technologies/ivrpowers-contact-center.005.jpeg)

 * Altitude Software
 * Enghouse / Presence
+* Genesys Cloud
-* Genesys PureCloud
+* Genesys Connect
 * Genesys Engage
 * Motion XCally
 * Cisco CM